Reformed fundamentalism: Modern Western society and intellectual unbelief

-Opposition to New-Neo Evangelicalism
+Criticism of New-Neo Evangelicalism and the 'Present Downgrade'

 Throughout the twentieth century, opposition was made to both New and Neo Evangelicalism.
 Evangelical futurists have associated New-Neo Evangelicalism with the Great Apostasy, introduced in the Second Epistle to the Thessalonians.
+Some charge neo-evangelicals with a lack of belief and trust in the power and message of the Bible in its vernacular form and original texts.

 New Evangelical departures from Reformational principles and doctrine, precipitated ministerial separation.
-Conservative evangelicals have opposed female ordination, homosexual practice and gender deconstructionism/transgender lifestyles, and trends in moderate evangelicalism (decision salvation, experientialism, theologically-light worship etc.).
-Wayne A. Grudem has controversially predicted that (new) evangelical feminism is a path to theological liberalism, and the downgrade of the Biblical testimony and evangelical denominational vigour.
+Conservative evangelicals have opposed female ordination, homosexual practice and gay marriage, transgenderism (gender deconstructionism), and trends in moderate evangelicalism (decision salvation, experientialism, theologically-light worship etc.).
+Wayne A. Grudem has controversially predicted that (new) evangelical feminism is a path to theological liberalism, and the downgrade of the Biblical testimony and decline of denominational evangelicalism.
+Female pastors and ministers are considered a violation of Paul's instructions in 1 Tim.
+2, and contrary to gender representation in the Old and New Testaments (rooted in the Adam and Eve account).

-Conservative evangelicals have had reservations about some aspects of the Charismatic movement, including the genuineness of certain experiences.
-But Charismatic emphasis upon renewal, the Spirit, Christian freedom, and healing and spiritual gifts has been welcomed, although cessationists challenge the continuation of tongues and prophetic interpretations.
+Conservative evangelicals have had reservations about some aspects of the Charismatic movement, including the genuineness of certain experiences, but Charismatic emphasis upon renewal, the Spirit, Christian freedom, and healing and spiritual gifts has been welcomed.
+Some challenge the restoration of apostolic tongues and authenticity of many 'prophetic' behaviours and words.
+Dr. Lloyd-Jones did not affirm cessationism.

-New calls for separation (since the end of COVID-19 lockdowns) from churches and denominations that are opposed to Reformational Protestant hermeneutics (i.e. historical-literal-grammatical) and biblical authority have been made to preserve the remnant of conservative biblical Christianity in many western nations.
-The process of separation from new Progressive-Critical theology has begun in several reformed and conservative non-established denominations.
+New calls for separation since the end of COVID-19 lockdowns from churches and denominations that are opposed to Reformational Protestant hermeneutics (e.g. historical-literal-grammatical) and biblical authority have been made to preserve the western remnant of conservative biblical Christianity.
+The process of separation from new 'Progressive-Critical-Radical' theology has begun in several reformed and conservative denominations.
+Rev. Eric Mason and Owen Strachan have criticised "Woke Church" and "Wokeness" in Christian churches, and John MacArthur and Voddie Baucham have criticised the "Social Justice Movement."